 Royal Botanic Gardens Foundation

-Helping to secure the future of the Royal Botanic Gardens, the Royal Botanic Gardens Foundation Victoria (RBG Foundation) is a not-for-profit organisation established in May 2001 by Founding Patron, the late Dame Elisabeth Murdoch AC DBE.
+The Royal Botanic Gardens Foundation Victoria is a not-for-profit organisation established in May 2001 by Founding Patron Dame Elisabeth Murdoch AC DBE.
+It works to secure the future of the Royal Botanic Gardens.

 Providing long-term financial security and funding to the Royal Botanic Gardens.